Sitecore/developer-portal/data/markdown/partials/solution/commerce/sitecore-commerce.md

 ---

 ## Introduction
-Sitecore Experience Commerce (XC) empowers marketers and merchandisers to fully personalize the end-to-end shopping experience – before, during and after the transaction.
+Sitecore Experience Commerce (XC) empowers marketers and merchandizers to fully personalize the end-to-end shopping experience – before, during and after the transaction.
 The Sitecore Experience Commerce solution provides all the tools you need for managing your e-commerce storefront.

 ## Documentation